Cleveland child abuse scandal

-In 1991 the Children Act was implemented, in part as a result of the scandal and the ensuing report.
+In 1991, the Children Act was implemented, in part as a result of the scandal and the ensuing report.

-In 1997 a controversial TV documentary suggested that the majority of the diagnoses were in fact correct, and that a number of the children had again been determined to be at risk of abuse.
+In 1997, a controversial TV documentary suggested that the majority of the diagnoses were in fact correct, and that a number of the children had again been determined to be at risk of abuse.

 Background

 At this time, the administrative county of Cleveland, established in 1974 from parts of Yorkshire and County Durham in the Teesside area, included four main towns: Stockton-on-Tees, Hartlepool, Middlesbrough and Redcar.
 It ceased to exist in 1996.

 History

 In the years prior to the scandal, levels of reported child abuse in the Cleveland area were consistent with those of other parts of the United Kingdom.
 However, in 1987, during the period of February to July, many children living in Cleveland were removed from their homes by social service agencies and diagnosed as sexually abused.
-The 121 diagnoses were made by two paediatricians at a Middlesbrough hospital, Marietta Higgs and Geoffrey Wyatt, using the later-discredited diagnostic of reflex anal dilation.
+The 121 diagnoses were made by two paediatricians at a Middlesbrough hospital, Marietta Higgs and Geoffrey Wyatt, using reflex anal dilation for diagnosis (later discredited).
 When there were not enough foster homes in which to place the allegedly abused children, social services began to house the children in a ward at the local hospital.

 Later, the test being used to establish child abuse was contested by the area police surgeon, and cooperation between the social workers, police and hospital doctors involved in diagnosis began to disintegrate.
-In addition, there was public concern regarding the practices being used by the local social service agency, such as the removal of children from their homes in the middle of the night.
+There was public concern regarding the practices being used by the local social service agency, such as the removal of children from their homes in the middle of the night.
 In May 1987, parents marched from the hospital where their children were being held to the local newspaper.
 The resulting media coverage caused the social service agency's practices to receive public scrutiny and criticism.
-In response, the Butler-Sloss report was commissioned by the Secretary of State for Social Services in July 1987 and published in 1988.
+Controversy increased when Mr Justice Hollis ruled that 19 of 20 children who had been made wards of the court should be returned to their parents due to the weakness of the medical evidence.

-The report was led by Elizabeth Butler-Sloss and it concluded that most of the diagnoses were incorrect.
-As a result, 94 of the 121 children were returned to their homes.
+The Butler-Sloss report was commissioned by the Secretary of State for Social Services in July 1987 and published in 1988.
+The report was led by Dame Elizabeth Butler-Sloss and it concluded that most of the diagnoses were incorrect.
+Ninety-four of the 121 children were returned to their homes.
 An editorial in The Lancet concluded: "The kindest description of Dr Marietta Higgs and Dr Geoffrey Wyatt would be to say that they were naive, but naivety should not number among a consultant paediatrician's characteristics.
-By their bull-headed approach, Dr Higgs and Dr Wyatt... have set back the cause they sought to promote."
+By their bull-headed approach, Dr Higgs and Dr Wyatt ... have set back the cause they sought to promote".
 In July 1988, six MPs tabled a House of Commons motion for charges of indecent assault and conspiracy to be brought against Higgs and Wyatt.